aselewa/dropseqRunner/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

-Make sure that `miniconda3/bin/` and `miniconda3/condabin/` are in your `PATH`!
-They are usually added to your `.bashrc` by the conda installer automatically.
+Make sure that `miniconda3/bin/` is in your `PATH`!
+It is usually added to your `.bashrc` by the conda installer automatically.
 To apply the changes, type:

 ```
 source ~/.bashrc